 Jerome State Historic Park

-Looking out from Jerome’s Main Street toward the red rocks of Sedona, there’s a solitary building sitting on a small hill apart from the rest of town – the Douglas Mansion.
+Looking out from Jerome’s Main Street toward the red rocks of Sedona, there’s a solitary building sitting on a small hill apart from the rest of town – the Douglas Mansion, the site of Jerome State Historic Park.
 In Jerome’s copper baron days, the mansion was a hotel where mine executives and investors could be wined and dined.
 Complete with marble showers and a central vacuum cleaning system, it was a far cry from the squalor that many of the miners lived in just a short distance away.

 Today, the mansion houses a museum on the history of Jerome and the town’s journey from mining camp to funky tourist town.
 Admission is $7 for adults and $4 for kids.